bryannice/gitactions-jira-issue-creation/README.md

 | JIRA_PROJECT | Yes | Jira project the ticket will be filed under. |
 | JIRA_USERNAME | Yes | Jira user email. |

+## JIRA_ISSUE_ATTACHMENT Usage

+Git Actions mounts the runner's working directory to /github/workspace as a default and it is controlled by Git Hub's system.
+Make sure the file being attached is stored in the runner's workspace (it will be in the directory the repo was clone into on the runner).
+Otherwise, this Git Action will not be able to see the file it needs to attach to the Jira Issue.

 ## Reference

 * [Creating an API toke for a user.](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)